thedevdojo/voyager/docs/core-concepts/bread-builder.md

 - `allow_create_folder` let users create new folders
 - `allow_rename` rename files
 - `allow_crop` let users crop images
+- `hide_thumbnails` hides known thumbnails and shows them as children of the parent image.
+Defaults to `true`
+- `quality` sets the quality of uploaded images and thumbnails.
+Defaults to `90`
 - `allowed` an object of mimetypes that are displayed.
 For example
 `["image", "audio", "video"]`
 or